WayneDW/WayneDW.github.io/_pages/about.md

 <!-- title: "Nothing but Sampling" -->
-This is Wei, a researcher at Morgan Stanley.
-I'm currently focused on sequential sampling for the guidance and steering of diffusion models, language models, and volatility models.
+This is Wei Deng, a researcher at Morgan Stanley.
+I'm currently focused on sequential sampling for the guidance and steering of diffusion models, vision language models, and volatility models.